FusionComputingLab/freegsnke/docs/README.md

 # Documentation guide

-The documentation is provided by SPHINX and is partially automatically generated from the code.
-The configuration of the webpage can be changed in `conf.py`.
-This includes: title, copyright, authors, release, extensions, theme, css, etc..
+The documentation is provided by Sphinx and is partially automatically generated from the code.

 ## API documentation

-The requirements for building the documentation kept separate from the FreeGSNKE requirements.
-To build the documentation, you also have to have inttalled FreeGSNKE and it's dependencies.
-To install the documentation requirements, run the following command from the docs directory.
+The requirements for building the documentation are kept separate from the FreeGSNKE requirements.
+FreeGSNKE and its dependencies are required to be installed to build the docs (see the README in the repository root directory for instructions).

+To install the documentation requirements, run the following command from the `docs` directory.
+Ensure that the active programming environment has FreeGSNKE installed.

 ```bash
 pip install -r requirements_docs.txt